The Birth of the Public Pagan Movement in South Africa

 In 2002 the Correlian Nativist Church (CNC) was launched in South Africa with a visit from Ed Hubbard, founder of the American Correllian Nativist Tradition.

-The Pagan Freedom Day Movement was founded on 11.11.2003 through the cooperative efforts of the Pagan Federation of South Africa, CORD, The Grove, Lunaguardia, The House of Ouroborus and other non-alligned Pagans.
+The Pagan Freedom Day Movement was founded on 11.11.2003 by me, through the cooperative efforts of the Pagan Federation of South Africa, CORD, The Grove, Lunaguardia, The House of Ouroborus and other non-aligned Pagans.
 The Pagan Freedom Day initiative was launched to facilitate an annual national and regional Pagan celebration of 10 years of Religious Freedom in South Africa on Freedom Day 27 April 2004.
-In January 2004, this initiative was formerly chartered as the Pagan Freedom Day Movement (PFDM).
+In January 2004, this initiative was formerly chartered by me as the Pagan Freedom Day Movement (PFDM).
 PFDM is currently administered by the South African Pagan Council.
+The Council retains sole copyright over all trademarks of PFDM.

 The Notrenlim Phoenix Tradition was founded by Arch-Priest Martin ‘Zeo’ Frost.
 Notrenlim Phoenix Tradition is the result of the progression in thought and accumulative development of a Spiritual study group setup in 2004.